Shanghai pushes ahead with mass Covid tests as new cases spike

 The head of one residential committee in Changning district said her compound would not be sealed off this weekend as originally planned.
 At least two other compounds also said testing would be postponed.

 Some residents complained about the lack of clarity when it came to the rules.
-One family quarantined in the district of Hongqiao said they were still locked in despite two negative tests, with a guard said he was awaiting instructions from the government.
+One family quarantined in the district of Hongqiao said they were still locked in despite two negative tests.

+Users of China's Weibo microblogging platform also slammed a decision to seal rented accommodation used by outpatients at the Shanghai Cancer Hospital, making it impossible for them to receive treatment.

+“Shanghai used to brag the whole day long about its precise epidemic prevention and control... even mocking others for excess prevention and for having inadequate officials,“ said one user posting under the name BayMax XX.
+“It’s not so great now?”